So Good (Dove Cameron song)

 "So Good" is a song by American singer, Dove Cameron.
-It was released through Disruptor and Columbia Records on November 1, 2019.
-The release marks Cameron's third track since launching her music career back in September.
+It was released through Disruptor and Columbia on November 1, 2019.

 Background

 In an interview with Entertainment Tonight, Dove Cameron stated that the track was "one of [her] favorite songs that [she's] done".
 Cameron also described the song as a "feel good track with an edge".

 Critical reception

 Mike Nied from Idolator wrote that "There's something so euphoric about how she wholeheartedly embraces the feel-good vibes that is bound to speak to listeners", and that the song was "Relatable and gorgeously produced".

 Music video

 The music video for the song was released on the same day as the track.
 The video displays Cameron on a rotating platform for the duration of the video, while Cameron is decorated in a variety of flowers using prosthetic glue.
 As the video progresses, each look builds off of one another as Cameron is covered in more florals.

 In February 2022, this music video was deleted from her YouTube channel, along with all other songs Cameron had released prior to Boyfriend.